MOohTus/ODAMNet/docs/source/pages/approaches/methods_RWR.rst

 ..
 [1] Baptista, A., Gonzalez, A., & Baudot, A. (2022).
 Universal multilayer network exploration by random walk with restart.
 Communications Physics, 5(1), 1-9.
 ..
 [2] Valdeolivas, A., Tichit, L., Navarro, C., Perrin, S., Odelin, G., Levy, N., ... & Baudot, A. (2019).
 Random walk with restart on multiplex and heterogeneous biological networks.
 Bioinformatics, 35(3), 497-505.
 ..
-[3] Westbury SK, Turro E, Greene D, Lentaigne C, Kelly AM, Bariana TK, Simeoni I, Pillois X, Attwood A, Austin S, Jansen SB, Bakchoul T, Crisp-Hihn A, Erber WN, Favier R, Foad N, Gattens M, Jolley JD, Liesner R, Meacham S, Millar CM, Nurden AT, Peerlinck K, Perry DJ, Poudel P, Schulman S, Schulze H, Stephens JC, Furie B, Robinson PN, van Geet C, Rendon A, Gomez K, Laffan MA, Lambert MP, Nurden P, Ouwehand WH, Richardson S, Mumford AD, Freson K; BRIDGE-BPD Consortium.
-Human phenotype ontology annotation and cluster analysis to unravel genetic defects in 707 cases with unexplained bleeding and platelet disorders.
+[3] Westbury SK, Turro E, Greene D, et al. Human phenotype ontology annotation and cluster analysis to unravel genetic defects in 707 cases with unexplained bleeding and platelet disorders.
 Genome Med.
-2015 Apr 9;7(1):36. doi: 10.1186/s13073-015-0151-5.
-PMID: 25949529; PMCID: PMC4422517.
+2015;7(1):36.
+Published 2015 Apr 9. doi:10.1186/s13073-015-0151-5